How to Claim Home Office Expenses from SARS

 Understanding Home Office Expenses

-Home office expenses include costs associated with maintaining a workspace within your home.
+Many South Africans are unaware that if you work from home, you can claim home office expenses, including costs associated with maintaining a dedicated workspace.
 These can range from a portion of your rent to utilities and office supplies.
-To be eligible for deductions, you need to meet specific criteria set by SARS.
+However, to be able to claim for these deductions, you need to meet specific criteria set by SARS.

 Typical home office expenses include: